fpolit/sbash/README.md

-## Simple Python Interprete for bash
+## Simple Python Interpreter for bash
 This package enable you to run bash commands and scripts from Python.

 #### Installation